Mike Beebe: Second term (2011-2015)

 In January 2011, he said that he supported a tax increase for highway funding saying "If they pass a tax increase for highways and it was reasonable, I'd sign it.
 I don't think it's going to happen."

 In January 2012, he proposed a $163 million funding increase in a $4.7 billion state budget.
 He called for $117 million increase in the Human Services Department and a $56 million increase in public schools.
 He also called for an audit of the state's Forestry Commission's finances after a $4 million shortfall and a layoff of 36 workers.

-In the 2012 midterm elections, Republicans gained control of both houses of the General Assembly for the first time since 1874 after making major gains two years earlier.
+In the 2012 elections, Republicans gained control of both houses of the General Assembly for the first time since 1874 after making major gains two years earlier.
 This made Beebe the first Democratic Governor of Arkansas ever to face a Republican-controlled legislature.
 The GOP margin was 21 to 14 in the Senate, and 51 to 48 in the House (with one Green).
 In his 2013 State of the State address, Beebe made a comprehensive case for Medicaid expansion.
 In April 2013, Beebe signed into law Arkansas's "private option" to use federal Medicaid money to purchase private insurance for thousands of low-income residents.
 To become law, the proposal needed a two-thirds majority vote.
 The state's General Assembly, with Republicans in the majority, narrowly approved the three necessary bills to establish and finance the insurance program.

 Beebe did not see his approval rating slip below 70 percent at any point during his tenure, according to yearly polls from the University of Arkansas.
 According to the FiveThirtyEight Blog, "[Beebe's] crossover appeal — and the recent history in Arkansas of producing a popular Democratic president—might suggest Mr. Beebe, who will be term-limited in 2014, would be among the more talked-about 2016 contenders"; however, Beebe ultimately did not run for president in 2016.

 On November 12, 2014, two months before the end of his term, Beebe said he intended to pardon his son for a 2003 felony drug possession conviction.